hyamanieu/node-reds-w-an-s/README.md

 docker compose -f ./keycloak/compose.yaml up -d
 ```

 then access keycloak (url: https://keycloak.${DOMAINNAME}) and log in with the admin user you've entered in the `.env` file.

-Hover on `master` on the top right, click on add a new Realm and name it **exactly** `nodered`.
+Hover on `master` on the top left, there should be a pre-configured `nodered` realm with a `nodered` client and roles.

-Under Clients, click on Create and add `nodered` as client id.
+Find the credential secret of the `nodered` client and add it to your `.env` file for `KEYCLOAK_NODERED_CLIENT_SECRET`.

-[TODO: importing realm instead of configuring]
+please refer to Keycloak documentation if you want to connect this realm to your identity providers (Microsoft, Github, etc).

 ### initialize the Node-RED instances